MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

-###  Ultimate Sports Heroes - Usain Bolt, by John Murray
+###  Ultimate Sports Heroes: Usain Bolt, by John Murray
 <img src="https://i.imgur.com/UtiteCV.png" width="25%" />

 A biography written for young people about the fastest man on earth, Usain Bolt.
 It tells of his love for chicken nuggets and how he preferred cricket to running as a child.
 It's one of a series of biographies about famous sporting figures.
 (No Lexile measure available)